marengga/node-api-starterkit/README.md

 # Starter Kit for Node.js-Based API

+## Prerequisites
-## Tools, frameworks, and modules used
+The following tools, frameworks, and modules are needed to run the software
 * Node.js
 * PostgreSQL Server
 * Express.js